rezo12/cloudflare-turnstile-widget/README.md

 ## Introduction

+- When the requirement is to utilize the Cloudflare's CAPTCHA service in a web component or shadow DOM implementation, Cloudflare's script for their CAPTCHA service only queries the document in the DOM tree which presents a problem that this component solves.
--   The `<turnstile-widget>` is a custom iframe that makes the use of cloudflare's CAPTCHA easier in your application.
+- The `<turnstile-widget>` is a custom iframe that makes the use of cloudflare's CAPTCHA easier in your application without the above mentioned issue.

 <br />